farah-ah/farah-ah/README.md

 ## 🌟 About Me

 Hi!
 I’m **Farah**, a curious and driven **CS student** who loves diving into new tech, building cool projects, and solving challenging problems.
-I believe in the magic of *continuous learning* and *never giving up* 💪✨.
+I have a strong passion for integrating artistic vision with logical problem-solving, specializing in web page UI/UX design and 3D modeling using Blender.
+In addition, I actively develop Roblox games during my free time, combining creativity with technical expertise.* 💪✨.

 ---